doctorfree/nvim-lazyman

 -- Enable the header of the dashboard

-conf.enable_dashboard_header = false
+conf.enable_dashboard_header = true

 -- Enable quick links of the dashboard